ornorm/liblooper/README.md

 const RESUME_CMD = 0xffddce;
 const EXIT_CMD = 0xffddde;

-// this create an instanceof MessageHandler that run in the loop
+// this create an instance of MessageLooper that run in the loop
-// All parameters accepted by a MessageHandler are accepted LoopHandler's let ML = Looper.createLoopHandler({
+// All parameters accepted by a MessageHandler are accepted by MessageLooper's let ML = Looper.createLoopHandler({

     handleMessage(msg) {